trepmal/mini-loops/readme.txt

 * New: Changed Before/After Items inputs to textareas for easier modifying if there is a lot of markup.
 * New: Filters for the Before/After Items content. `miniloops_{before|after}_items_format` $query arguments passed to it.
 See source for more details.
 * New: "Mini Mini Loops" widget.
 Simplified 'Recent Posts' widget for typical usage - only 3 options.
+* New: Filter for altering query. `miniloops_query` See source for more details.
+* New: Post author field.
+* New: Get posts from current author (if viewing single post or author archive).
+* New: 'length' 'before' 'after' parameters for [title] and [url] shortcode.
+Length is number of characters, processed prior to 'before' and 'after'.
+* New: Maximum age field.
+Only show posts from last X number of days.
+Thanks bluey80.
+* New: Meta value (alpha and numerical) ordering.
+* New: [post_type] [post_type_archive_link].
+Great for Before/After Item formats.
+* New: 'Any' option for post type.
+* Fix: Missed marking some strings for translation.
+* Fix: Markup mixup for some selected options.
+* Improved: fullpath used in include() for better compatibility.

+= Version 1.0.1 =
 * Fix: Multiple tag bug.
 Only first was being recognized, now correctly accepts all.
 Thanks Ozias.
-* New: Filter for altering query. `miniloops_query` See source for more details.

 = Version 1.0 =
 * New: Exclude sticky posts option.
 * New: Get posts from first current category (if single).